kharriiTD/ms_project_html-css/README.md

 ## Product page

-  - Will allow users to see all the season vegetables are.
-This section is valuable to the user as they can see each basket have to offer and price.
+  - This section is valuable to the user as they can see each basket have to offer and price.

 - Gallery will allow users to see all the season vegetables.